Gambling in New Jersey: Minimum age

 A person must be at least 21 to gamble at a casino in New Jersey."5" It is legal for a minor to go to a casino insofar as they do not gamble, consume alcoholic beverages, or remain on the gambling floor.
-Underage gambling at a casino is a disorderly persons offense (misdemeanor), punishable by a $500–$1000 fine and a mandatory six-month driver's license suspension, and plea bargaining of underage gambling charges is prohibited.
+Underage gambling at a casino is a disorderly persons offense (misdemeanor), punishable by a $500–1000 fine and a mandatory six-month driver's license suspension, and plea bargaining of underage gambling charges is prohibited.
 The legal age for other forms of licensed gambling (e.g., lottery, horse race) is 18, but a person under 18 may take part in amusement games where the prize is an item (e.g., a stuffed animal), and not cash."5" There is no minimum age for social gambling.

 Problem gambling

 Legalizing all forms of gambling in the United States has increased access to gambling for youth aged 16 to 25, revealing many youth with problem gambling behaviors.
 For example, in New Jersey, which legalized sports betting in 2018, 70% of 16- to 25-year-olds report seeing at least four weekly gambling ads on social media.
 Additionally, calls to the Council on Compulsive Gambling of New Jersey's helpline have increased by 225% since legalization, with 35% of calls seeking help for people under 25.
 There is also evidence that minors can bet online despite age restrictions.

+In July 2026, the Campaign for Fairer Gambling published new research calling on New Jersey lawmakers to ban online micro-betting, describing it as an “urgent public health threat” in the state.
+Proposed legislation would lead to gambling operators being fined for accepting micro-bets.